AdamJoesten/AdamJoesten/README.md

 - 👩‍💻 **Working On:** I'm currently dedicating my time to a project called "shakespeare-defined", aiming to bring a modern twist to Shakespeare's First Folio.
 - 🧠 **Learning:** I'm on a path to mastering Go, excited by its simplicity and performance for concurrent tasks.
 - 👯‍♀️ **Looking to Collaborate:** Keen to contribute to open source projects, particularly those involving Rust.
 If you're on the lookout for a collaborator who shares your enthusiasm for open source, let's connect!
-- 🤔 **Seeking Help:** If anyone knows how to fold folding fitted sheets, I'm all ears.
+- 🤔 **Seeking Help:** If anyone knows how to fold fitted sheets, I'm all ears.
 - 💬 **Open to Questions:** Feel free to ask me anything about TypeScript, React, Node, Agile Development, or Systems Thinking.
 I'm here to share my knowledge and experiences.
 - 📫 **Contact Me:** For any inquiries or potential collaborations, you can reach me at <adamjorgejoesten@gmail.com>.
 - 😄 **Pronouns:** I go by he/they pronouns.